Just set up your first drum kit?

 But other than that, they should be pretty similar.

-Some come with advanced settings that allow you to customise your tuner for a specific sound on your kit.
+Some come with advanced settings that allow you to customize your tuner for a specific sound on your kit.

 Here, we look for tuners that do not require additional tools so that you can start tuning and drumming with only your mobile phone and your drum kit!